MileHacker Logo

 • Eat Local: Frequent local eateries and street food for affordable, authentic meals.

-• Cook Your Own Meals: Buy groceries at local markets if staying in accommodation with a kitchen.
+• Cook Your Own Meals: Buy groceries at local markets if your accommodation is in accommodation with kitchen facilities.

 • Walk: Yerevan's city center is very walkable; save on transport and enjoy the atmosphere.